A brief introduction to matrix hydrodynamics

 \section{Introduction}

-In October 2024, the mini-workshop ``Geometric and Stochastic Methods for Fluid Models'' was held at Kristineberg Station -- one of the oldest marine biology stations in the world, situated in the western archipelago of Sweden.
-The participants, with varying backgrounds, were united in their zest for \emph{matrix hydrodynamics}.
-This field began in the 1990s with the work of Vladimir Zeitlin, meteorologist and mathematician, who untimely passed away five months prior to the workshop.
-The survey is dedicated to his legacy.
+In October 2024, we organized the mini-workshop ``Geometric and Stochastic Methods for Fluid Models'' at Kristineberg Station, one of the oldest marine biology stations in the world, situated in the western archipelago of Sweden.
+Participants with mixed mathematical backgrounds united in a zest for \emph{matrix hydrodynamics}, a field that began in the 1990s with the work of Vladimir Zeitlin, meteorologist and mathematician, who untimely passed away five months prior to the workshop.
+This survey is dedicated to his legacy.

-In his breakthrough paper~\cite{Ze1991}, Zeitlin used \emph{quantization theory}, originally developed for applications in theoretical physics, as a numerical tool for spatial discretization of the 2-D Euler equations.
-This approach gives a finite-dimensional, isospectral matrix flow that captures the rich geometric structure of the 2-D Euler equations (Lie--Poisson structure, co-adjoint orbits, and Casimir functions, as surveyed below).
+Zeitlin~\cite{Ze1991} took \emph{quantization theory}, developed for theoretical physics, and turned it into a numerical tool for spatial discretization of the 2-D Euler equations.
+As a result, he found a finite-dimensional, isospectral matrix flow that captures the rich geometric structure of the 2-D Euler equations (Lie--Poisson structure, co-adjoint orbits, and Casimir functions, as surveyed below).
+His first method was developed for the flat torus and became known as the ``sine-bracket approximation''.

-Zeitlin's original method was developed for the flat torus and became known as the ``sine-bracket approximation''.
-It initially gave rise to significant interest; the notion is so simple, beautiful, and different that it attracts attention.
-For example, McLachlan~\cite{Mc1993} found a Lie--Poisson preserving time integration scheme based on splitting.
-At large, however, numerical PDE analysts at the time concentrated on high-order methods.
-Zeitlin's discretization has order $1/2$.
-Another criticism came from the fluid mechanics community.
-It was argued that numerical methods for 2-D Euler \emph{should not} preserve enstrophy (one of the Casimirs), because enstrophy continuously disperse into smaller and smaller scales and this process cannot be resolved by any finite discretization.
-Finally, quantization on the flat torus has a problem: the translational symmetry is spoiled which implies Gibbs-like phenomenon.
-Later, Zeitlin~\cite{Ze2004} also derived his method for the sphere, on which the quantization preserves the rotational symmetry.
-But at the time it was unclear how the corresponding quantized Laplace--Beltrami operator could be efficiently inverted, which stood as a barrier for actual numerical simulations.
+Perhaps due to its unusual approach, Zeitlin's work quickly caught the eye of the numerics community.
+McLachlan~\cite{Mc1993}, for example, found a suitable Lie--Poisson preserving time integration scheme based on splitting.
+At large, however, numerical PDE analysts at the time concentrated on high-order methods, and in this respect, Zeitlin's discretization is mediocre (it has order $1/2$), so the interest faded.
+Criticism also came from the fluid mechanics community, arguing that numerical methods for 2-D Euler \emph{should not} preserve enstrophy (one of the Casimirs) because enstrophy disperse into finer and finer scales, and this process cannot be resolved by any discretization.
+Finally, quantization on the flat torus has a problem: the translational symmetry is spoiled, and spurious diffraction patterns appear.
+Zeitlin~\cite{Ze2004} later extended his method to the sphere, where quantization preserves the rotational symmetry, but at the time, the corresponding quantized Laplace--Beltrami operator could not be efficiently inverted, which blocked numerical simulations.